sgsaab/csv-gearup/README.md

 ## Prerequisites

-- See the course setup guide
+- Make sure you have VsCode installed!

 ## Setup